github/docs/content/development/contributing-to-osmand/voice-prompts.md

 - This is done in a single voice definition file per language.
 On github the files are located <a href="https://github.com/osmandapp/OsmAnd-resources/tree/master/voice">here</a>, and please see above for the folder/file conventions on your device locally).
 - The file is now in js (migrated from former PROLOG to make it more mainstream).
 - To create a new configuration file, please start by cloning from _en\_tts.js_, i.e. use that as a template.
-- It may be helpful to look at at existing config files for languages which have some similarity with yours in terms of grammar, word order, number forming, etc., it will simplify your work to see how things are already solved.
+- It may then be helpful to look at existing config files for grammatically more complex languages (e.g. German, Czech, or Slovak) to look at existing solutions for special grammar, word order, number forming, etc. Look particularly at languages similar to yours.
-- You can test your own tts file (or your improvements to existing ones) yourself locally, prior to a pull request, justplaceit on you device with nthecorrect file/folder convention.
+- You can test your own tts file (or your improvements to existing ones) yourself locally, prior to a pull request, just place it on you device with nthecorrect file/folder convention.